sakshamsoni97/cadapp/README.md

 # CADapp

-This short application was developed in C++ as an assignment for the course COP290 under Prof. Subhashis Banerjee during Spring 2017-18.
+This short application was developed in C/C++ as an assignment for the course COP290 under Prof. Subhashis Banerjee during Spring 2017-18.
 This application provides a method to generate Orthographic projections of a polyhedral object from its 3D specification and to reconstruct a 3D object from its orthographic projections.
 The application checks for object validity and has a simple GUI to interact and input projection/object specification and generate and render the projection/3D object.

 ## Libraries Used
 * GLUT: OpenGL Utility Toolkit - To render the drawings